- Alumni & Donors

 - the academic background of the applicant

 - the results obtained during secondary school studies

 - motivation to pursue studies at Sciences Po

 - the relevance of career objectives to the vision of the campus

 Applicants whose file is pre-selected will be invited to an interview.

 Applicants are informed via email whether or not they have been pre-selected.
-Those who are must pass an oral interview organized in different cities around the world.
+Shortlisted applicants are invited to an interview organized in different cities around the world.

 The admission interview is conducted by a panel of three members: a representative of the President of Sciences Po and two professors or professionals.
 It involves a commentary on a press article in French, English, or another language depending on the language requirements of the campus (refer to the prerequisites of each programme for more information on languages).